Fayette County, Pennsylvania: Intermediate unit

 Fayette County is served by Intermediate Unit #1, which provides a wide variety of services to public, charter, and private schools in the region.
 Early screening, special education services, speech and hearing therapy, and driver education are available.
 Services for children during the preschool years are provided without cost to their families when the child is determined to meet eligibility requirements.
 The IU1 also provides the state-mandated multiple background screenings for potential school employees.
 A variety of professional development services are also available to the schools' employees.

 Transportation

 While Fayette County is a generally rural area and is not directly tied into the interstate system, it features four-lane access to the city of Pittsburgh and several of its major suburban areas.
 State highway plans call for the establishment of direct freeway connections with Pittsburgh to the north and Morgantown, West Virginia, to the south.

 Public transportation

-The primary provider of mass transportation within the region is Fayette Area Coordinated Transportation, which features local bus routes as well as four times-daily commuter service to Pittsburgh.
+The primary provider of mass transportation within the region is Fayette Area Coordinated Transportation, which features local bus routes as well as four-time daily commuter service to Pittsburgh.
 Amtrak rail service along the Chicago-to-Washington-via-Cleveland Capitol Limited route stops at Connellsville Station.
 General aviation services are also provided at the Joseph A. Hardy Connellsville Airport.